 Most students require two semesters to plan and complete an Honors Thesis or Project.
 Students will complete at least an outline and a bibliography for their project during the fall semester.
 Optimally, a substantial portion of the writing will also be submitted to the advisor before Winter Break.
-The second semester is devoted to completing the writing or the project work, and a full draft of the thesis or project must be submitted to the advisor by March 15th.
+The second semester is devoted to completing the writing or the project work, and a full draft of the thesis or project must be submitted to the advisor by mid-March.

-October 15th: Honors Thesis Proposal due to Mary Oliver
+Mid-October: Honors Thesis Proposal due

-December 15th: Detailed outline and bibliography due to Advisor
+Mid-December: Detailed outline and bibliography due

-March 15th: Full draft of thesis to Advisor
+Mid-March: Full draft of thesis to Advisor

-April 15th: Final, complete version of the thesis due
+Mid-April: Final, complete version of the thesis due